 Moving from one facility to another can be difficult if the resident has made friends and is accustomed to the facility.
 However, if any sort of abuse is suspected, it is important to remove the resident from the situation for their own safety.

 Contact a Lawyer

-Finally, if a loved one has suffered injuries, gone to the hospital, or passed away as a result of such conduct, contacting a lawyer will help.
+Finally, if a loved one has suffered injuries, gone to the hospital, or passed away as a result of such conduct, contacting a good nursing home abuse lawyer will help.
 Lawyers often will do an initial consultation for free to determine if there is a case.
 If they deem that the case should be looked into, they will often work on a contingency basis which means they will not get any money unless you get paid.
 Dealing with elderly neglect and abuse can be mentally and emotionally draining.
 Obtaining a lawyer can help remove some of the burden and can help ensure the best possible outcome.